alantech/alan/anycloud/docs/reference/cli-api.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    add       Add a new Credentials
+    new       Add a new Credentials
     edit      Edit an existing Credentials
     help      Prints this message or the help of the given subcommand(s) list      List all the available Credentials